selimslab/selimslab.github.io/_NOTES/arts/living/some-heuristics-for-life.md

 - It is not personal
 - Not the thing but your interpretation bothers you
 - Do not take yourself too seriously
-- Life is soft and tender, death is stiff and dry
 - Channel anger to curiosity

-- Neither blame yourself nor others
+## Embrace hardship
+- The pain is neither unbearable nor unending

 ## Know when to stop